AP Glossary

 Threshold

-The specific meter value or counter level at which a machine transitions from -EV to +EV.
-Run the Slots calculates trigger thresholds for every supported machine based on base game return, meter rates, and bonus values.
+The specific counter value at which a machine transitions from house-favored to player-favorable.
+Run the Slots calculates trigger thresholds for every supported machine based on base game return, counter rates, and bonus values.

 Frequently Asked